jessicarush/python-notes/deployment.md

 >
 >Your cert will expire on 2018-07-01.
 To obtain a new or tweaked version of this certificate in the future, simply run certbot again with the "certonly" option.
 To non-interactively renew *all* of your certificates, run "certbot renew"

-So now we need to add these two paths to the nginx config from above:
+So now we need to add these two paths to the nginx config from above. **Note:** As of the certbot version 0.31.0, it automatically puts the news paths in your config.
+Be sure to check though.

 ```
 $ sudo nano /etc/nginx/sites-enabled/microblog